 Another issue that people ignore while selecting the team is the long-term implications.
 Individuals who have worked on its implementation will likely have more expertise and proficiency in using it.

 This is both prudent as well as cost-effective, as it eliminates the future needs of training the employees specifically for using the software.

 A certain number of business practices must be kept in mind by the team while implementing ERP.
 To begin with, there has to be a constant sense of commitment from all team members.
 A person, who is not reliable, must not be selected, no matter how talented he/she is.

 The team must have a habit of regularly documenting everything of need, which could be later used for quick references.

-3. Improper planning
+3. Improper Planning:

 ERP software is perhaps the biggest thing your IT department could face, with respect to the time, money and efforts involved.
 As such, it is quite obvious that you would be serious about it, right?
-This is where most of the people err.
+This is where most people err.

 The notion of “going with the flow” is quite popular in every aspect of life, business included.
 It does not work, at all.

 If you talk about ERP, most organizations start implementing ERP when they feel there is a need for it, without doing adequate risk-reward analysis or creating deadlines.
-As such, most of the times such implementations are either severely delayed and cost much more money than what was expected.
+As such, most of the times such implementations are either severely-delayed and cost much more money than what was expected.